luis-ende/my-pocket/README.md

 # My Pocket

-A free self-made app for saving and managing web bookmarks.
+A self-made app for saving and organizing web bookmarks.

-# Development

 ## Stack